Saturday Night Live season 1: History

 In 1974, NBC Tonight Show host Johnny Carson asked that the weekend broadcasts of "Best of Carson" (officially known as The Weekend Tonight Show Starring Johnny Carson) come to an end (The Tonight Show was a 90-minute program at the time), so he could take two weeknights off; NBC would thus air those repeats on those nights rather than feed them to affiliates for broadcast on either Saturdays or Sundays.
 Given Carson's undisputed status as the king of late-night television, NBC heard his request as an ultimatum, fearing he might use the issue as grounds to defect to either ABC or CBS.
 To fill the gap, the network drew up some ideas and brought in Dick Ebersol - a protégé of legendary ABC Sports president Roone Arledge - to develop a 90-minute late-night variety show.
 Ebersol's first order of business was hiring a young Canadian producer named Lorne Michaels to be the show-runner.

 Television production in New York was already in decline in the mid-1970s (The Tonight Show had departed for Los Angeles two years prior), so NBC decided to base the show at their studios in Rockefeller Center to offset the overhead of maintaining those facilities.
 Michaels was given Studio 8H, a converted radio studio that prior to that point was most famous for having hosted Arturo Toscanini and the NBC Symphony Orchestra from 1937 to 1951, but was being used largely for network election coverage by the mid-1970s.

 When the first show aired on October 11, 1975, with George Carlin as its host, it was called NBC's Saturday Night because ABC featured a program at the same time titled Saturday Night Live with Howard Cosell.
 After ABC cancelled the Cosell program in 1976, the NBC program changed its name to Saturday Night Live, starting with the 17th episode of the second season – the episode hosted by Jack Burns on March 26, 1977 (and subsequently picked up Bill Murray from Cosell's show in 1977, as well).
-Starting from the first episode, Don Pardo introduced the cast, a job he would hold for 39 years until his death in 2014.
+Starting from the first episode, Don Pardo introduced the cast, a job he would hold (with the exception of Season 7) for 38 years, concluding with his death in 2014.